databricks/koalas/README.md

  2. Wrap your function and submit it as a pull request

-If the function already has the same name in Apache Spark and if the results differ, the general policy is to follow the Behaviour of Spark and to document the changes.
+If the function already has the same name in Apache Spark and if the results differ, the general policy is to follow the behaviour of Spark and to document the changes.